neokeld/c3-learn/content/More/16-function pointers.md

 ---
 {{<start>}}
 - Similar to C function pointers.
-- Function pointer types must be defined explicitly using `def`, they cannot be defined inline in the function declaration.
+- Function pointer types must be defined explicitly using `alias`, they cannot be defined inline in the function declaration.
 {{<end29>}}